famished-tiger/Macros4Cuke/README.md

 _Add macros to your Cucumber scenarios._
 [Homepage](https://github.com/famished-tiger/Macros4Cuke)

-__Macros4Cuke__ gives you the opportunity to factor out repeated steps in your Cucumber scenarios.
-You can create (macro-)steps directly in feature files.
-To each macro-step, it is possible to associate a sequence of sub-steps that will be executed every time a macro-step occurs in a scenario.
+__Macros4Cuke__ is a lightweight library that adds a macro facility your Cucumber scenarios.
+  In short, you can create any new step that replaces a sequence of lower-level steps.
+  All this can be done directly in your feature files without programming step definitions.

 ### Highlights ###
 * Works with out-of-the-box Cucumber
 * Simple installation and setup (no programming required),